Physics-50/Module-2/docs/week3.md

 ## Checkpoint 3

 + Submit your Week 3 results in [Checkpont 3 on Gradescope](){:target="_blank"} by the end Week 3.
-You should submit what you believe will be your final value of viscosity and its associated uncertainty, with units.
+You should submit what you believe will be your final value of viscosity and its associated uncertainty, with units.  *Assignment not yet created or linked.
+Do we just want these two numbers, or something more?*

 + And to double-check, make sure you have finished all of this week's mini-questions by [checking here](mini-questions#week-3){:target="_blank"}